5 Ways Contractors Can Exceed Customer Expectations in 2019

 Having someone taking calls in the office can be good and bad in this situation.
 They can take the call, but they need to be empowered to solve the issue.
 Make sure that they either have the authority to solve the problem right away or that they have a process for getting it taken care of.
 If the issue comes up on-site, explain how you will attempt to resolve it.
 Regardless of when or how the problem comes up, communicate next steps to the customer and follow through.
 Your customer won’t care as much about how their problem is solved as knowing that it’s taken care of.

-Your staff are the front line of communication with your customers.
+Your team are the front line of communication with your customers.
 Having a great (or poor) experience with your team means having a great (or poor) experience with your company.
 Build a culture of customer service to get your team onboard.
 To keep them inspired, look for ways to train them and encourage them.
 This might mean offering paid training, team building events, or friendly competitions related to customer service.

 An inspired and motivated team will be noticed by your customers.
 And you’ll benefit not only from better customer service, but likely with better productivity.